Da Nang Airport Guide

 Da Nang Airport to Da Nang City

 Da Nang Airport is a city airport and is conveniently located just two kilometres from the city centre.
-This makes it incredibly easy for travellers to get around.
+So this makes it incredibly easy for travellers to get around.
 It’s possible to hop in a taxi, Grab, or arrange a private car, but the cheapest option would be to catch a motorcycle taxi if you’re light on luggage.

 Metered taxi – 60,000 VND (2.5 USD)

 Grab – GrabCar: 45,000 VND (2 USD); GrabBike: 18,000 VND (0.80c USD)